mraggi/FuzzyLogicEcology/README.md

 ### Acknowledgements

 This work was done by a group of researchers at *Escuela Nacional de Estudios Superiores unidad Morelia, Universidad Nacional Autónoma de México* with a research grant **PAPIIT IA106316**.
 For the complete list of authors, see the (upcoming) paper.
-All provided data was collected by César Andrés Torres Miranda *(need to fill this!)
+All provided data was provided by César Andrés Torres Miranda.

 If you find it useful, or if you have any comments, suggestions, feature requests, *etc.* feel free to email us at [mraggi@gmail.com](mailto:mraggi@gmail.com).